jir14/micoto/README.md

 This programme is part of my bachelor's degree.
 Current state is SEMESTRAL THESIS of this project.

+The programme can be run by `python3 test_app.py`.

 ## Welcome screen
 At lunch the app welcomes you with dialog show below.
 You can choose to use existing DB file or create new.<br />
 ![Welcome screen](docs/Impl_welcome.png)